John Phelan, the 79th Secretary of the Navy, speaks at the U.S. Naval Academy.

 ANNAPOLIS, Md.
 (Sept.
-8, 2025) – U.S. Naval Academy Superintendent Lt.
-Gen. Michael J. Borgschulte, U.S. Marine Corps, and Midshipman 1st Class Catherine Christen present a U.S. Naval Academy jacket to Secretary of the Navy John Phelan as a token of appreciation following the Forrestal Lecture in Alumni Hall.
+8, 2025) John Phelan, the 79th Secretary of the Navy, speaks to the Brigade of Midshipmen during the semester’s first Forrestal Lecture in Alumni Hall at the U.S. Naval Academy.
 As the undergraduate college of our country’s naval service, the Naval Academy prepares young men and women to become professional officers of competence, character, and compassion in the U.S. Navy and Marine Corps.
 (U.S. Navy photo by Kenneth D. Aston Jr.)

 |Date Taken: